bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

 Maps one Ink tag name to one real gallery file.
-There is no per-story blob storage — a story image is a reference into the gallery's own `FileIndex`/`ThumbnailFiles` machinery, not a copy of file bytes belonging to this app (main design document §1.6).
+There is no per-story blob storage — a story image is a reference into the gallery's own `FileIndex`/`ThumbnailFiles` machinery, not a copy of file bytes belonging to this app (main design document Section 1.6).

 ```python
 class StoryImage(models.Model):